Darwinnn/jhu_parser/README.md

 # What it is
-As I was in self-isolation, I decided to learn [Crystal language](https://crystal-lang.org/) So I built this parser, which takes data from the [John Hopkins University github repo](https://github.com/CSSEGISandData/COVID-19), parses the csv files and exposes a JSON API
+As I was in self-isolation, I decided to learn [Crystal language](https://crystal-lang.org/)

+So I built this parser, which takes data from the [John Hopkins University github repo](https://github.com/CSSEGISandData/COVID-19), parses the csv files and exposes a JSON API

+The app is deployed to Heroku, and you can access it here: https://vast-harbor-28252.herokuapp.com/

 # Build
 ```bash